How is Diesel Engine Maintenance Different from Gasoline Engine Maintenance?

 The engine overhaul is the most common maintenance that is usually done on cars every certain period of kilometers.
 In both cases, the oil and the different filters are changed, but the main differences focus on the constant change of the fuel filter in the case of Diesel , while in Gasoline engines this filter is secondary.

-Continuing with Diesel engines, each check should check the glow plugs or glow plugs, which preheat the fuel to help the engine start correctly.
+Continuing with Diesel engines, each check should involve examining the glow plugs, which preheat the fuel to help the engine start correctly.
+How is diesel engine maintenance different from gasoline engine maintenance?

 In the case of timing belts, things already differ much more.
 In the older Diesel engines, their replacement had to be done between 90,000 and 120,000 km, while today thanks to Common Rail technologies their life is extended until after 200,000 km, even being changed every 240,000 km.
 In the case of gasoline engines, its replacement is still recommended between 120,000 km and 150,000 km, depending on the manufacturer.
 In the event that the distribution was controlled by a metal chain, there are no maintenance differences between different types of engines.